 Validated Actor Inventory (VAI)

-Protect human yield.
+Protect human ad yield.
 Control automation.
 Create premium supply.

 The Future of Web Traffic Demands Transparency

 The web is undergoing its most significant shift since mobile.
 AI-driven consumption is exploding — agents browse, extract, and synthesize content at unprecedented scale.
-Meanwhile, programmatic buyers are losing confidence in inventory quality as automation floods in alongside human traffic.
+Meanwhile, programmatic buyers are becoming increasingly cautious as automation grows alongside human audiences.

-This is a transparency concern - not a fraud issue.
+This is a transparency problem, not a fraud problem.
 Today's publishers face:

-- AI agents that consume content without viewing ads or engaging
+- AI agents that consume content without showing ads or driving engagement

 - Preview tools and renderers that trigger impressions but never convert

-- Legitimate automation (QA, monitoring, crawlers) that looks "human enough" to slip through
+- Legitimate automation (QA, monitoring, crawlers) that looks human enough to enter auctions

-Traditional defenses—binary blocking—create a false choice: Either lose legitimate automation (breaking indexing, tools, and access) or let it dilute your human CPMs.
-Publishers need transparency and control, not just defense.
+Traditional defenses—binary blocking—create a false choice: either block automation entirely (breaking indexing, tools, and access) or allow it to mix with human traffic and affect demand quality.

-The web's next chapter requires a new classification system—one that makes traffic origin explicit, machine-readable, and verifiable.
+The next chapter of web monetization requires a new economic decision layer — one that makes traffic origin explicit, machine-readable, and verifiable.

 Distinguish Traffic with Confidence-Based Classification